We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • Apply a cool compress to the swollen area.

-• If a cyst is causing swelling and pain, try taking several warm (not hot) baths a day and take OTC painkillers.
+• If a cyst is causing swelling and pain, try taking several warm (not hot) baths each day and taking OTC pain relievers.

-• Don’t douche.
+• Avoid douching.
 It can upset the normal balance of “good” and “bad” bacteria in the vagina.

-• Don’t wear tight clothing, including tight underwear or confining pantyhose.
+• Avoid wearing tight clothing, including tight underwear or confining pantyhose.
 Tight clothing generates heat and limits airflow, allowing bacteria and fungi to grow.

-• If you think you might be sensitive to them, stay away from perfumed detergents, soaps, and feminine products.
+• If you think you might be sensitive to perfumed detergents, soaps, and menstrual products, avoid using them.

-• If you’re allergic to latex or spermicide, talk to your doctor about other birth control methods.
+• If you’re allergic to latex or spermicide, consider talking with a doctor about other birth control methods.

 • Refrain from sex if it’s painful.